Guide to new car loans

-People purchasing brand new cars generally are offered some of the best interest rates on the market.
-However each and every lender works differently in how they apply interest rates to car loans, some will apply a higher rate for used vehicles than brand new vehicles, where other lenders may apply rates based mainly on the applicants profile and the amount borrowed against the value of the car.
+People purchasing brand new cars generally are offered some of the best car finance deals on the market.
+However each and every lender works differently in how they apply interest rates to car loans, some will apply a higher rate for used car loans compared to brand new vehicles, where other lenders may apply rates based mainly on the applicants profile and the amount borrowed against the value of the car.

 With so many lenders in the market, buying a brand new car makes it easier to get the loan that suits your personal circumstances.
 Provided you’ve got a good credit history and no problems with affordability you should have a strong negotiating position to improve your chances at getting all of the features and terms you were after in your loan.

 When you buy a brand new car, you would also be paying for other costs, which would include Registration, State based Stamp Duty, GST, Compulsory Third Party Insurance and Dealer Delivery Charges, which can also be financed with your new car, although be aware that these costs do not add any value to your car but do increase your loan amount.